G-S9N6DX06CF

 This allows the elephant to move surprisingly silently.

-The ridges and grooves give it a good grip some stability when walking over a variety of terrains.
+The ridges and grooves give it a good grip and some stability when walking over a variety of terrain.

 The reason that elephants can walk so quietly is in part due to the fibro elastic layer providing a spongy cushion on the bottom of the foot.

-African elephants can sleep standing up for a few minutes at a stretch but they do lie down in order to sleep more deeply.
+African elephants can sleep standing up for a few minutes at a stretch, but they do lie down to sleep more deeply.

 They even snore at times.